OmJoshi12/Sweet-Management-System/README.md

 ### Reflection

 AI sped up boilerplate, reduced iteration time while debugging integration issues, and helped keep docs aligned with requirements.
 I still verified behavior locally, reviewed changes, and made final decisions on architecture and security.

+### Extra Things

+I have Deleted All The Unnecessary Files And Folders From This Repo To Make It More Clean And Easy for Everyone To Understand And Use It.